 In the 2012 Budget, the Province announced that it was continuing to review ways to provide more efficient and effective public service delivery models and opportunities to optimize the returns on its major government business enterprises.
-The OFA assisted, and will continue to assist the Province in this review by providing financial analysis and advice with respect to potential opportunities for partnerships with the private sector and with respect to opportunities to optimize the returns on its government business enterprises and other assets.
+The OFA assisted, and will continue to assist, the Province in this process by providing financial analysis and advice, and implementation support where applicable, with respect to potential opportunities for partnerships with the private sector and with respect to opportunities to optimize the returns on its government business enterprises and other assets.